 - You can also try out WP Smush, EWWW Image Optimizer, Optimus HQ to compress all images.

 - Speed Booster Pack PageSpeed Optimization Suite: This plugin is helpful to enable the lazy loading of images, so the images get loaded as needed.
 For example, when you load a page with images, the images further down on the page will only load as you scroll to its location.

-You can also use external tools like Pingdom’s full-page test, PageSpeed Insights, GTMetrix etc which will show you the page load times and provide performance optimisation tips.
+You can also use external tools like Pingdom’s full-page test, PageSpeed Insights, GTMetrix, etc which will show you the page load times and provide performance optimisation tips.
 Monitor key metrics such as time to first byte (TTFB) and total page size of your most important pages by traffic and revenue.
-Aim for a load time for 3 seconds or under.
+Aim for a load time of 3 seconds or under.

 Don’t use WordPress plugins for everything.
 Poorly written plugins can cause performance, maintenance and security issues.
-If you want to monitor broken links, don’t install a link checking plugin as these can consume a lot of resources.
-Use a crawler like Screaming Frog, Botify, Deep Crawler to find and fix broken links on a regular basis.
+If you want to monitor broken links, don’t install a link-checking plugin as these can consume a lot of resources.
+Use a crawler like Screaming Frog, Botify, and Deep Crawl to find and fix broken links on a regular basis.
 Also, check the new and improved crawl stats for your site within the search console to find issues.

 Internal Links Optimisation

 The key focus here is to keep your site visitors on your site and viewing multiple pages using internal linking.
 You could use a site crawler like Screaming Frog, Botify, Site bulb, Deepcrawl, etc to run a site crawl and determine the internal links pointing to all your site pages.
 Add internal links to pass link equity to the most important pages that you want to rank.
 You could do this automatically with the help of the plugins such as WordPress Popular Posts and Custom Sidebars.
 But I would suggest manually adding links to your pages to help strengthen your content and improve the user experience.
 Read how you can optimise internal links below;